DelineaXPM/python-tss-sdk/README.md

 ## Secret Server

-There are two ways in which you can authorize the `SecretServer` class to fetch secrets.
+There are three ways in which you can authorize the `SecretServer` class to fetch secrets.

 - Password Authorization (with `PasswordGrantAuthorizer`)
 - Domain Authorization (with `DomainPasswordGrantAuthorizer`)
+- Access Token Authorization (with `AccessTokenAuthorizer`)

 ### Usage